kurpau/learningVue/notes.md

 - Not used directly in template
 - Allows you to run any code in reaction to some changed data (e.g. send Https request etc.)
 - User for any non-data update you want to make

+## Vue's "magic"

+Vue's reactivity is achieved using JS built-in proxies.
+It "detects" the changes made to a data property even after it was interpreted and calculated

+Vue updates the DOM using **Virtual DOM** instead of **Browser DOM**.
+Virtual DOM is stored in memory and uses JS.
+When Vue detects changes (Proxies), it compares the new virtual dom with the old one and updates the browser dom accordingly only in the places where it is needed

+### Vue Instance Lifecycle

+createApp({})
+beforeCreate()
+created()
+_Compile template_
+beforeMount()
+mounted()

+Mounted Vue Instance --> Data Changed beforeUpdate() updated()

+Mounted Vue Instance --> Instance Unmounted beforeUnmount() unmounted()